 Rule 9.3 outlines the scoring rules for each Portfolio component.
-Some components (e.g., completion of the "Practice Overview" MCLE hoursLearning the Ropes" program) will be marked "qualified" when the Provisional Licensee submits evidence of completion.
+Some components (e.g., completion of the "Practice Overview" MCLE hours) will be marked "qualified" when the Provisional Licensee submits evidence of completion.
 Written work, client encounters, negotiations, and professional responsibility journal entries will be scored using rubrics developed and published by the Board.